tlmatjuda/mssql-runner/README.md

 ```

-Finally you may go and verify your data on the database service to make sure things went fine.
+Finally you may go and verify your data on the database service to make sure things went fine.<br/><br/>

 ## CONCLUSION
 This cli app is a used to execute SQL files towards your target database.